proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0429-Vue.js_3_for_Beginners/02-ch01_exploring_the_books_layout_and_companion_app.md

 - `Contact Us`: A component including all the logic required to validate and submit our form
 - `Footer`: A static component that will include some copy and social links

 Figure 1.3: Wireframe of a dashboard divided into different sections, such as header, slideshow, featured, Contact Us, and footer
-Figure 1.3: Wireframe of a dashboard divided into different sections, such as header, slideshow, featured, Contact Us, and footer

 As we will see in a few minutes, the components displayed in Figure 1.3 are just an example, as a fully defined CBD will actually break things even further all the way to the single HTML element.
 What this means is that not only the page is made of components, but components are made up of smaller components too.